finos/FDC3/docs/api-bridging/spec.md

 After applying the `connectedAgentsUpdate` message, the newly connected Desktop Agent and other already connected agents are able to begin communicating through the bridge.

+#### Channels

+It is assumed that Desktop Agents SHOULD adopt the recommended 8 channel set (and the respective display metadata).
+Desktop Agents MAY support channel customization through configuration.

+The Desktop Agent Bridge MAY support channel mapping ability, to deal with issues caused by differing channel sets.

+A key responsibility of the Desktop Agent Bridge is ensuring that the channel state of the connected agents is kept in-sync, which requires an initial synchronization step as part of the connection protocol.

 #### Atomicity and handling concurrent operations

 Handling by the Desktop Agent of the synchronization message from the Desktop Agent Bridge in step 6 of the connection protocol should be atomic to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
 I.e. the `connectedAgentsUpdate` message must be processed immediately on receipt by Desktop Agents and updates applied before any other messages are sent or responses processed.